Tour Length

 Is a 2-day Kenya tour too short?

 “A 2-day/1-night safari in Kenya is short, but if that’s all the time you have, it is definitely worthwhile.
 If at all possible, I would recommend adding a few extra days though.
 You need at least a couple of nights to settle in and get into the rhythm of the bush.
-However, if time or budget constraints push towards a short trip, you should go and make the most of it.
+However, if time or budget constraints push toward a short trip, you should go and make the most of it.
 You’ll be surprised at how much you can see on a 2-day safari in Kenya, and you’ll get a taste of what it is all about.
 Who knows, you might be able to return one day for a longer safari.
 You should never try to cram too much into your itinerary.
 With only 2 days available, settle on one park you would like to visit and spend some quality time there.
-So long as you are realistic about what you can achieve on a 2-day safari, it is surely worth going.”
+As long as you are realistic about what you can achieve on a 2-day safari, it is surely worth going.”

 1What are the options for a 2-day safari in Kenya?

 “There are multiple options for a 2-day safari in Kenya.
 Many 2-day packages include an overnight stay in the famous Masai Mara National Reserve.
 Timed right, you might see one of Africa’s most exciting wildlife spectacles here, the wildebeest migration.
-The bumpy drive takes about five hours, so the return trip takes up a lot of valuable time.
+The bumpy drive takes about five hours from Nairobi, so the return trip takes up a lot of valuable time.
 A return flight may be a better option.
 Amboseli National Park offers a different kind of experience.
 While the Mara is famous for its big cats, you can count on excellent elephant sightings here.
 Views of Mt Kilimanjaro are a bonus on a clear day.
 Lake Nakuru National Park is very suitable for a 2-day road safari from Nairobi.
 The drive only takes about three hours on an easy tar road.
 This scenic national park is centered around a shallow lake supporting flocks of pelican, flamingo and other birdlife.
 You should see several rhino here and, if you’re lucky, a pride of tree-climbing lion.
 If you’re based in Mombasa or any of the beach resorts south of the city, your best bet is an overnight visit to Tsavo East National Park.
-This extensive wilderness area is home to all the Big Five.
+This extensive wilderness area is home to all the Big Five (lion, leopard, buffalo, elephant and rhino).
 Large herds of elephant covered in red dust and graceful giraffe are especially noticeable.
 For a low-key bush experience, you could leave the beach to stay a night in the nearby coastal forest of Shimba Hills National Reserve.
-Forest elephant are regular visitors to the waterhole, and you’ll be charmed by the red squirrel and bush baby that visit the lodge. ”
+Forest elephant are regular visitors to the waterhole, and you’ll be charmed by the red squirrel and bush baby that visit the lodge.”

-2What accommodation can I expect?
+2What accommodations can I expect?

-“There are lots of different accommodation options in most parks and reserves in Kenya for a 2-day safari.
+“There are lots of different accommodations in most parks and reserves in Kenya for a 2-day safari.
 Camping is always a good budget option.
 It adds a sense of adventure to your trip, and the campsites are often in prime locations.
 Note though, that for 1 night only, a lodge safari might be more practical.
 Other budget options are mostly guesthouses and basic tented camps just outside the parks.
 No-frills mid-range hotels or lodges offer more comfort and are usually in better locations inside the parks or reserves.
 If you decide to splurge, you can choose a luxury lodge or tented camp.
 These can be conventionally luxurious, offering all mod cons, or they can be stylish rustic establishments focusing on exclusivity, excellent service and food.
-Lodgings on the luxury end of the scale are usually fully inclusive fly-in destinations that take care of your activities as well. ”
+Lodgings on the luxury end of the scale are usually fully inclusive fly-in destinations that take care of your activities as well.”

 3Which animals am I likely to see?